earthlab/abc-classroom/CONTRIBUTING.rst

-Get Started!
+Contributing
 ============

 Ready to contribute?
-Here's how to set up EarthPy for local development.
+Here's how to set up abc-classroom for local development.

 1. Fork the repository on GitHub
 --------------------------------